Learn how to get top-tier coverage from agency co-founder Kelsey Libert as she shares her learnings from 10 years of experience and 5000+ campaigns.

 This has generated 46 unique links from high authority sites (exceeding DA of 70) like Product Hunt, Neal Schaffer, Demand Jump, and WebFX.

 Example 18: 13 Unique & Free Keyword Research Tools You Didn’t Know You Needed

 This “Free tools” piece from Search Engine Journal has picked up a healthy amount of links.

-Tool compilation guides are ten-a-penny and can, quite frankly, be a pretty lazy (albeit quick-win) way to generate traffic and conversions.
+Tool compilation guides are ten-a-penny and are often an easy way to generate traffic and conversions.